leonl42/iannwtf_hw3/README.md

 be found in the notebook subfolder.
 But because we wanted a version which is able to run on linux and windows!, we made a second version which can be found in the windows subfolder.
-Due to the tfds.load command not working on windows, the second version has a slightly different structure than the notebook version, which will be eloborated in the coming paragraphs
+Due to the tfds.load command not working on windows, the second version has a slightly different structure than the notebook version, which will be elaborated in the coming paragraphs.

 ## Colab